Cheap Ways to Move Across the Country

 The cheapest way to move furniture is to rent a moving truck or trailer and drive it yourself.
 Just remember that there is a huge difference between doing everything yourself and letting professionals do everything for you.
 It takes a lot of effort to move a household across the country, so make sure you are both physically and mentally prepared.
-This website covers the pros and cons of all of the different long distance moving options to choose from for your household size and budget.
+Learn about the pros and cons of all of the different cross country moving options to choose from for your household size and budget.

 Here's what you'll need to consider:

 - It takes a lot of time and labor to clean, organize, pack, box, and load everything into a truck.
 There is a lot of heavy lifting involved.

 - Learn how to lift with your legs!
 Back injury is the number one most common moving-related injury.
 I can't tell you how many people I've talked to and witnessed hurt themselves while lifting heavy furniture.
 If something is too large, awkward, or heavy for you to move by yourself, then ask for help!
 You will be useless to everyone, including yourself, if you slip a disk or pinch a nerve while trying to be a hero.

 - When it comes to driving, consider the hours on the road.
 If you have never driven a large vehicle before, driving one across the country filled with thousands of pounds of furniture may be more difficult than you anticipate.